Head of Department: Miss K. Cox

 In Year 8, students study topics such as:

-Across both key stages, students explore social, moral, cultural and historical aspects of the subject and develop essential Literacy skills that we hope will enable them to become independent learners who can access all areas of the curriculum successfully and, therefore, have an enhanced love of learning.
+Across both key stages, students explore social, moral, cultural and historical aspects of the subject and develop the essential key skills that will enable them to become exploratory independent learners.
+We are committed to ensuring that students can access all areas of the curriculum successfully and, therefore, experience an enhanced love of learning.